butlerx/wetty/README.md

 Issues
 ------
-Does not work on Firefox as hterm was written for Chrome.
+Does not work on Firefox as hterm was written for ChromeOS.
 So works well on Chrome.